Bishoytadrous7/Second-Chance/README.md

 - ✅ Authentication (via Supabase):
   - Required for liking and commenting
   - Users must sign up and log in
-- ✅ UI customization options:
+- ✅ Light/Dark mode option
-  - Toggle how posts are displayed (e.g., show/hide content or images)
-  - Color scheme options
 - ✅ Loading animation when fetching data

 ---